-The one who was father to Abram, Nahor and Haran was Terah.
+The one who was father to Abram, Nahor, and Haran was Terah.
 He was a kind, gentle and loving man.
-The Hebrew name terah is usually associated with the moon god and is compared to Turahi, a place near Haran.
+The Hebrew name Terah is usually associated with the moon god and is compared to Turahi, near Haran.
 He was also a humble man.
-Terah emigrated from the city of Ur in Chaldea and settled in Haran, where he died some time after Abram’s departure.
-In Joshua 24:2 he is described as an idolater.
+Terah emigrated from Ur in Chaldea and settled in Haran, where he died sometime after Abram’s departure.
+In Joshua 24:2, he is described as an idolater.

 Who is Terah?

-Sacred writing gives not many subtleties of Terah’s life.1 He was brought into the world in the year 1878 from Creation (1883 BCE) to his dad Nahor, who was eighth in line from Noah.
-Terah wedded a lady named Amathlai, little girl of Karnebo.2 When he was seventy, his better half drag him a child named Abraham (then, at that point, called Abram).
+Sacred writing gives not many subtleties of Terah’s life.1 He was brought into the world in 1878 from Creation (1883 BCE) to his dad Nahor, who was eighth in line from Noah.
+Terah wedded a lady named Amathlai, a little girl of Karnebo.
+When he was seventy, his better half dragged him a child named Abraham (then, at that point, called Abram).
 Abraham was trailed by two additional children, Nahor3 and Haran.4

 Terah (likewise spelled Terach) was the dad of Abraham, the principal Patriarch of the Jewish country.
-Despite the fact that Terah, the father of Abraham adored symbols and brought his family up in the excessive city of Haran, his child Abraham autonomously perceived the presence of one genuine God, and at last left his dad’s home for the Land of Israel.
+Even though Terah, the father of Abraham, adored symbols and brought his family up in the excessive city of Haran, his child Abraham autonomously perceived the presence of one genuine God and, at last, left his dad’s home for the Land of Israel.

-As indicated by certain practices, Terah initially resided in Haran and that is in the same place as Abraham conceived.
-He then migrated to Ur Kasdim, before eventually getting back to Haran.
-At the point when Terah was 145 years of age, Abraham and Sarai forged ahead to the Land of Canaan at God’s order.
-Terah himself passed on in Haran 60 years after the fact, in the year 2083 from Creation (1678 BCE), at 205 years old.
+As indicated by certain practices, Terah initially resided in Haran, the same place Abraham conceived.
+He then migrated to Ur Kasdim before eventually getting back to Haran.
+When Terah was 145 years of age, Abraham and Sarai forged ahead to the Land of Canaan at God’s order.
+Terah passed on in Haran 60 years after, in 2083, from Creation (1678 BCE), at 205 years old.

 Biography of Terah